Aliases for PIK3AP1 Gene

 GeneCards Summary for PIK3AP1 Gene

 PIK3AP1 (Phosphoinositide-3-Kinase Adaptor Protein 1) is a Protein Coding gene.
-Among its related pathways are PI3K/AKT activation and RET signaling.
+Diseases associated with PIK3AP1 include Byssinosis and Central Nervous System Tuberculosis.
+Among its related pathways are Downstream signaling events of B Cell Receptor (BCR) and GAB1 signalosome.
 Gene Ontology (GO) annotations related to this gene include identical protein binding and phosphatidylinositol 3-kinase regulatory subunit binding.
 An important paralog of this gene is BANK1.

 UniProtKB/Swiss-Prot Summary for PIK3AP1 Gene

 Signaling adapter that contributes to B-cell development by linking B-cell receptor (BCR) signaling to the phosphoinositide 3-kinase (PI3K)-Akt signaling pathway.
 Has a complementary role to the BCR coreceptor CD19, coupling BCR and PI3K activation by providing a docking site for the PI3K subunit PIK3R1.
 Alternatively, links Toll-like receptor (TLR) signaling to PI3K activation, a process preventing excessive inflammatory cytokine production.
 Also involved in the activation of PI3K in natural killer cells.
 May be involved in the survival of mature B-cells via activation of REL.